ColumbiaMancera/dtw-sofar/CONTRIBUTING.md

 - `make test`: run automated tests with `pytest`
 - `make coverage`: run automated tests with `pytest` and collect coverage information
 - `make dist`: package library for distribution

+Note: These contribution instructions were inspired by those of pandas.